gudleyd/UltimateInt/README.md

 Just one more C++ BigInt implementation, but this one is unique (because it's mine)

 Multiplication time here:
-a = length of the first number

-b = length of the second
+a = length of the first number, b = length of the second

 | a*b   | 1       | 10      | 100     | 1e3     | 1e4     | 5*1e4   | 1e5    |